-- Activate the Emergency Procedures, Business Continuity and Disaster Recovery policy and plan, with any resulting costs supported through our business continuity insurance; - Relocate core activities to other buildings within the Academy campus, in so far as possible; - Work with Southwark Council to secure additional temporary space, where required.
+- Activate the Emergency Procedures, Business Continuity and Disaster Recovery policy and plan, with any resulting costs supported through our business continuity insurance; - Relocate core activities to other buildings within the Academy campus, in so far as possible: - Work with Southwark Council to secure additional temporary space, where required.
 Where possible this will be close to our main site.
 Where relocation to a site further away is necessary, we will offer compensation for increased cost of travel, in line with our refund and compensation policy; - Where disruption is prolonged, we will assist students to transfer to another institution and provide a refund of fees in line with our refund and compensation policy.

-3.8 Disruption due to expansion and relocation programme
+3.8 Temporary closure of buildings due to refurbishment and expansion programme

-Likelihood of risk materialising: 1/5 Severity of impact if risk were to materialise: 4/5 Overall importance (likelihood x severity): 4
+Severity of impact if risk were to materialise: 4/5 Overall importance (likelihood x severity): 8